Aston Villa raid Barcelona for teenage forward Louie Barry | Goal.com

 "He is still a very young man but as he’s developed, he’s always been one player that you always recognise as having outstanding attributes.
 He’s got a fantastic mentality, he’s desperate to do well for this football club.

-"He’s really driven, he’s got great family support, but in terms of what he can achieve, we firmly believe that he can be an outstanding number nine for this football club."
+"He’s really driven, he’s got great family support, but in terms of what he can achieve, we firmly believe that he can be an outstanding No.9 for this football club."

 Indiana Vassilev, Cameron Archer and Jacob Ramsey have all made their first-team debuts for Villa in the 2019-20 campaign and Harrison thinks there's a clear pathway at the club that will help them attract top young talent.